poseidon-framework/poseidon-framework.github.io/qjanno.md

 '------'------'
 ```

-The remaining options concern the output: `--raw` returns the output table not in this neat human-readable format, but in a simple .tsv format. `--noOutHeader` omits the header line on output.
+The remaining options concern the output: `--raw` returns the output table not in the neat, human-readable ASCII table layout, but in a simple .tsv format. `--noOutHeader` omits the header line in the output.

 ```
 $ echo -e "Col1,Col2\nVal1,Val2\nVal3,Val4\n" > test.csv